MuscarellaLab/CompSkills/people.md

 about me: I am studying permafrost microbes!

 ## Augustus Snyder
-email: amsnyder7@alaska.edu
-website: github.com/CyclingNut27
-about me: I am a first year PhD student here at UAF in Kristin O'Brien's lab.
+email: amsnyder7@alaska.edu website: github.com/CyclingNut27 about me: I am a first year PhD student here at UAF in Kristin O'Brien's lab.
 I will be working on a project involving the physiological response of Antarctic notothenioid fishes to hypoxia stress.
 Outside of the lab and classes, I really like cycling and making coffee / espresso.
 I'm beginning to get into climbing, and I hope to explore cross-country skiing in the near future!

+I just learned how to use GitHub across separate personal machines!
+Cool that this is reproducible.

 5.

 6.